A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Theory

-To start, we define $T_1$ as the total time taken to execute a loop on a single thread without parallelism, and $T_N$ as the total time with $N$ number of threads (assuming $N>1$).
+To start, we define $T_1$ as the total time taken to execute a loop on a single thread without parallelism, and $T_N$ as the total time with $N$ being the number of threads (assuming $N>1$) used to execute the loop.
 We now assume that the loop can be perfectly parallelized apart from a constant overhead, $T_0$.

-Alternatively, we can derive the relation between speedup (which measures how much faster a parallel algorithm runs in compare to a sequential one), efficiency (which measures how well a system utilizes parallelism), and number of processors to calculate the optimal number of processors from first principles.
+Alternatively, we can derive the relation between speedup (that measures how much faster a parallel algorithm runs compared to a sequential one), efficiency (that measures how well a system utilizes parallelism), and number of processors to calculate the optimal number of processors from first principles.